Skip to content

 Playing with the Sun Resources

 Designed for children and families in non-formal or informal learning environments, Playing with the Sun invites learners to follow their curiosity and build something powered by solar, wind, or muscles.
-In the process they develop their understanding of sustainable energy sources and their ability to create with them.
+In the process they develop their understanding of sustainable energy sources and their ability to think creatively with them.

 This is a repository of documentation and how tos for the Playing with the Sun Project.
 Source code for all digitally fabricated components can be found in our Gitlab Repository.
 All of the information here is made available under a Creative Commons Non-Commercial License.